National Organic Program – An Overview

 The organic production and handling requirements that govern crop production include land management; soil fertility and crop nutrient management practices; seeds and planting stock use; crop rotation; crop pest, weed, and disease management; and the harvesting of “wild crops.”
 7 C.F.R. §§ 205.202 – 207.
 Although the NOP sets soil fertility standards, crops grown without soil can still be certified organic.
 See Ctr. for Food Safety v.
 Vilsack, No. 21-15883 (9th Cir.
 Sep.
 22, 2022).

 The requirements that govern livestock production include livestock origins, livestock feed, livestock health care practices, livestock living conditions, and pasture practice standards.
 7 C.F.R. §§ 205.236–40.
-However, there may be changes to these requirements.
-On August 9, 2022, USDA’s AMS published proposed amendments to the organic livestock and poultry production requirements.
-See 87 Fed.
-Reg.
-48562.
-The proposed rule will add new provisions for livestock handling and transport for slaughter and avian living conditions along with expanding and clarifying the existing requirements for livestock care and production practices and mammalian living conditions.
+On November 2023, USDA’s AMS amended the organic livestock and poultry production requirements.
+See 88 FR 75394.
+The rule adds new provisions for livestock handling and transport for slaughter and avian living conditions along with expanding and clarifying the existing requirements for livestock care and production practices and mammalian living conditions and welfare.
 Id.
-The proposed rule describes that potentially affected entities may include: (1) individuals or business entities that are considering organic certification for a new or existing livestock farm or slaughter facility; (2) existing livestock farms and slaughter facilities that are currently certified organic under the USDA organic regulations; and (3) certifying agents accredited by the USDA to certify organic livestock operations and organic livestock handling operations.
+The amendment focus is “on animal welfare, especially outdoor access requirements.”
 Id.
-To fully determine what individuals or businesses may be affected, refer to the proposed rule at 87 Fed.
-Reg.
-48562.
+The affected entities include: (1) individuals or business entities that are considering organic certification for a new or existing livestock farm or slaughter facility; (2) existing livestock farms and slaughter facilities that are currently certified organic under the USDA organic regulations; and (3) certifying agents accredited by the USDA to certify organic livestock operations and organic livestock handling operations.
+Id.

 Labels, Labeling, and Market Information